utopia-foss/utopia/doc/getting_started/tutorial.rst

 .. note::

   The above is the directory structure this tutorial will follow.
-You are free to do it in another way, just take care to adapt the paths given in this tutorial accordingly.
+You are free to choose a different structure, just take care to adapt the paths given in this tutorial accordingly.

-    - Utopia need not be installed in the home directory; it can be where it suits you.
+    - Utopia need not be installed in the home directory; it can be located wherever it suits you.
-    - The configuration file directory can also be anywhere, but it makes sense that it's somewhere easily accessible from the command line.
+    - The configuration file directory can also be anywhere, though it makes sense to make it easily accessible from the command line.
-    - For changing the output directory, have a look at the corresponding question in the :doc:`FAQ <../faq/frontend>` to see, how this is done.
+    - For changing the output directory, have a look at the corresponding question in the :ref:`FAQ <faq_sim_control>` to see how this is done.

   In fact, the more natural place, for the ``utopia_cfgs`` would be within the top-level ``Utopia`` directory, right *beside* the ``utopia`` repository.
   But you are free to choose all that. :)

-Change parameters
+Changing parameters
-^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^
 Alright, back to the model now.

 What is this business with the configuration files and how can you actually change the model parameters?
-Enter: Your first configuration file:
+Enter: your first configuration file:

   - If you have not done so already, create the ``~/utopia_cfgs/SandPile`` directory
   - In it, to keep things sorted, create another directory named ``test``